 Aim of the Program

 NCACCH has expanded its Brokerage model to include a support program for Aboriginal and/or Torres Strait Islander clients living with a chronic condition/s.
-The Chronic Disease Management Program (CDMP) triages referrals with a focus on clients who have been diagnosed with cardiovascular, diabetes, chronic respiratory diseases, cancer, chronic renal conditions and severe sleep apnoea.
+The Chronic Disease Management Program (CDMP) provides a range of supports for clients who have been diagnosed with cardiovascular, diabetes, chronic respiratory diseases, cancer, chronic renal conditions and severe sleep apnoea.
 (Other chronic conditions can be included, however the conditions above will be prioritized).

 The CDMP program receives two lines of funding from; “Central Queensland, Wide Bay, Sunshine Coast PHN” and “Queensland Health”.
 The current contract for both funding sources is current until June 2018 (subject to funding).